Modes of Disinvestment of CPSEs

 components :

-Minority Stake Sale: Minority stake sale in certain CPSEs are carried out without transfer of management control through various SEBI-approved methods like Initial Public Offer (IPO), Offer for Sale (OFS) and Buyback of shares etc.
+Minority Stake Sale: Minority stake sale in certain CPSEs are carried out without transfer of management control through various SEBI-approved methods like Initial Public Offer (IPO), Offer for Sale (OFS) and Buyback of shares etc. These methods play important role in strengthening the capital market through:

 Initial Public/ Further Public Offer (IPO/FPO)